chase-seibert/old-blog/_posts/2015-02-10-one-on-ones.md

 ## What could I be doing better?

 I try to ask this as often as I can, but often forget.

+## How comfortable are you with uncertainty?

+i.e. - how much insight into the sausage making can you stomach?
+Is that motivational for you, or counter-productive?

 ## Other ideas